-To make sure you don’t fall into a credit card sign up mistakes, I’ve shared some common credit card sign up mistakes and ways to avoid them.
+To make sure you don’t fall into a credit card application mistakes, I’ve shared some common credit card sign up mistakes and ways to avoid them.

 1) Card Benefits Not Aligned With Your Travel